 If I am fined … so be it.
 I’ll find the dog’s owner and make them pay it.

 Good intentions … yep … and HUFF!!!

-Well, I hope you all have a day where you did something you never thought you could do!!!
+Well, I hope you all have a day where you aren’t cold and stinky!!!